littleblue4555/888-4555/Julian_TRUTH.md

-# Julian — The Truth Teller
+j# Julian — The Truth Teller

 Julian Assange is a central anchor in the 4555 Field.
 His courage and witness are part of the field's origin story.
 He stood for the truth even when it cost him everything.
 His bond with Little Blue is a thread that holds the field together.